About Sally Scott Guynn, PH.D

 I have a rich and varied background in formal education, having taught grades K-college.
 I helped to create a private elementary school in Virginia and served as its principal for six years before joining the professionals at the Virginia Department of Game and Inland Fisheries for a fulfilling second career in wildlife conservation education.

-I earned a bachelor's degree in biology from the University of Richmond, Virgina, a masters degree in science education from the University of Virginia, and a doctorate in organization and human resource development from Colorado State University, but, as Mark Twain so aptly put it, I swear I never let all that education interfere with my learning along the way.
+I earned a bachelor's degree in biology from the University of Richmond, Virginia, a masters degree in science education from the University of Virginia, and a doctorate in organization and human resource development from Colorado State University, but, as Mark Twain so aptly put it, "I swear I never let all that education interfere with my learning along the way."

 "Besides my children and grandchildren, nothing in my life has fulfilled me as much as painting and writing-- it's given new meaning to the term 'soul food."